DallanQ/lotr_journeys_in_middle_earth/Manual.md

 Middle-earth is rife with dangerous enemies and other threats that imperil the intrepid heroes.
 As a result of these threats, the heroes may suffer damage () and fear ().
 If a hero suffers too much damage or fear, they are on the verge of being defeated and must perform a last- stand test to determine if they succumb to the threats of Middle-earth or rally and continue their adventure.

-When a hero suffers a damage or fear, they reveal a damage or fear card from the appropriate deck and place it faceup in their play area.
+When a hero suffers a damage or fear, they reveal a damage or fear card from the appropriate deck and place it **faceup** in their play area.
 Then, they resolve the card's effect.
 Many of these cards instruct the hero to flip the card facedown or discard it.
 If a hero is instructed to keep the card faceup, it has a persistent effect that continues to apply to that hero.
-If a hero suffers multiple damage or fear at the same time, they reveal each card one at a time, resolving the card completely before revealing another card.
+If a hero suffers multiple damage or fear at the same time, they reveal each card **one at a time**, resolving the card completely before revealing another card.

 Occasionally, a hero is specifically instructed to suffer facedown damage or fear.
 When this occurs, the hero places that damage or fear facedown next to their hero card without reading the card's text.